WhateverMars/random_string_generator/README.md

 ## rand_str_gen.py

 This creates a random string of letters, mixing capitlised and uncapitalised.
-The function takes the size of the string desired.
+The function takes the size of the string desired as input.

 ## factorial.py